 What I am also very proud of is that I was greatly assisted in this task by Mrs Janine McCann who is the present Principal.
 I believe that all schools grow their own leaders and long term sustainability for communities is built on this concept.
 I have worked to embed systems and a culture that lasts well into the future and continue to support generations of families in accessing opportunities and believing that they can!

 In my present role as Executive Principal even in a short space of time, I have been excited and inspired by my three academies; Stockport, Manchester and William Hulme’s Grammar School with their desire to work together to develop their pedagogy and share their experiences, but most of all to be developed in that common purpose of making every child’s life better.

-What drives you on after 25 years of headship, is to try and create a culture of aspiration and self believe.
+What drives you on after 25 years of headship, is to try and create a culture of aspiration and self belief.
 To have a management style that is caring and thoughtful and considers all individuals yet must be uncompromising with regards to standards.
 As I always say “have a moral purpose, love your job and always be nice to the person who writes your reference”.